outscale/richard/README.md

 Richard is a friendly chatbot which can help you trigger alerts.

-For now, the bot only support Webex room to speak for has a modular architecture to add any other communication protocols.
+For now, the bot only support Webex room to speak.
+However, it has a modular architecture which should allow to add any other communication protocol.

 # Features